EthanStandel/cakeelizabethdotcom/public/resources/pages/contact/content.md

         literal: '/'
     formResult:
       success: 'Thanks for reaching out!
 We''ll try to get back to you as quickly as possible'
-      error: 'Looks like something went wrong just shoot an email with what you''re looking for over to <a target="_blank" href="mailto:info@cakeelizabeth.com">info@cakeelizabeth.com</a>'
+      error: 'Looks like something went wrong, so please just shoot an email with what you''re looking for over to <a target="_blank" href="mailto:info@cakeelizabeth.com">info@cakeelizabeth.com</a>'
 ---